Featured Article

 1. Get hands-on experience

 At Access Training, you can rest assured that you will be learning alongside some of the best trade tutors around with a wealth of knowledge and experience.
-With their guidance and support, you will be able to gain hands-on experience which will help you develop and enhance your skills as a tradesperson.
+With their guidance and support, you will be able to gain hands-on experience in real-world situations that will help you develop and enhance your skills as a tradesperson - a far cry from sitting in a university lecture!

 2. Professional learning support

+Apprenticeships also often offer more support than regular jobs.
 When you enrol onto one of our paid apprenticeships in plumbing, gas or electrical work, you will receive ongoing career support alongside your trade training.
-Apprenticeships often offer more support than regular jobs, as you can start an apprenticeship with no experience.

 3. Get paid!

-One of the biggest advantages of starting an apprenticeship is the fact that you can start getting paid ASAP!
-With our Earn While You Learn route, you'll be able to earn on average £27,000 a year while gaining skills and knowledge in your chosen field.
+One of the biggest advantages of starting an apprenticeship is that you will leave with no student loan debt - in fact, you can even start getting paid while you learn!
+With our Earn While You Learn route, you'll be able to earn a living wage of on average £27,000 a year, all while gaining crucial skills and knowledge in your chosen field.

-There's also a good work/life balance available as you'll have a mix of on-site and at-home learning, allowing you to balance your personal life with your studies and training.
+Access Apprenticeships also offer a great work-life balance, as they comprise of a mix of on-site and at-home learning, allowing you to easily balance your personal life with your studies and training.

 4. Gain industry recognised qualifications